 Training and awareness to enable health staff to identify and manage medical emergencies appropriately is important.
 Fainting does not require any clinical management beyond placing the patient in a recumbent position.
 Syncopal hypoxic convulsions are short-lived generalized tonic-clonic seizures which can be managed by keeping the child lying down and securing the airway by placing the child on one side to prevent aspiration should the child vomit.
 The seizure will end spontaneously but, if prolonged or focal, further investigations may be required.
 The likelihood of fainting should be anticipated when immunizing older children.
 It can be reduced by minimizing stress among those awaiting injection, through short waiting times, comfortable room temperatures, preparation of the vaccine outside the recipient's line of vision, and privacy during the procedure.
-Sometimes, cases with hysteria may even require hospitalization and can cause public concern.
+Sometime, cases with hysteria may even require hospitalization and can cause public concern.
 Clear explanations about the immunization and a calm, confident delivery will decrease the level of anxiety about the injections and thus reduce the likelihood of an occurrence.

 Careful observation and clinical judgement to differentiate between anaphylaxis and syncope is necessary.
+However, an accidental administration of a single dose of adrenaline (intramuscularly) to a vaccinee with only syncope does not harm the vaccinee.